How to Remove Yourself from FamilyTreeNow (2026 Guide)

 Why does FamilyTreeNow have so much information about my family?

-FamilyTreeNow sources data from public records including birth certificates, marriage licenses, death certificates, voter registrations, property records, and census data.
-These records naturally contain family relationship information — a marriage license names both spouses, a birth certificate names parents, and property records often list co-owners.
+It pulls from public records: birth certificates, marriage licenses, death certificates, voter registrations, property records, and census data.
+A marriage license names both spouses.
+A birth certificate names parents.
+Property deeds often list co-owners.
 FamilyTreeNow cross-references these records to build family trees automatically.
 See our complete opt-out guide for more on how brokers source data.

 Or skip the manual work entirely